 BNPPED will be required to report periodically to MIGA on its portfolio, the implementation of the ESMS, including the application of the PSs, and on its labor practices.

-The aim of MIGA’s proposed guarantees is to help BNPP reduce the risk of some of its assets in Algeria, which would lead to a reduction in the group’s risk-weighted assets (RWA) on a consolidated basis.
+The aim of MIGA’s guarantee is to help BNPP reduce the risk of some of its assets in Algeria, which lead to a reduction in the Group’s risk-weighted assets (RWA) on a consolidated basis.
 The RWA capacity that is freed up is expected to be used by BNPP to support the growth of its lending operations in Algeria, as possible, where credit to the private sector is low by regional standards.
-The proposed Project is therefore expected to increase on a best effort basis access to finance primarily for domestic and multinational corporates operating in Algeria while encouraging climate-related lending consistent with BNPPED’s strategy.
+The Project is therefore expected to increase on a best effort basis access to finance primarily for domestic and multinational corporates operating in Algeria while encouraging climate-related lending consistent with BNPPED’s strategy.